Unique Dynamic Torque Compensation

 This video shows behavior of the SCOUT paramotor and the Dynamic Torque Compensation in action.
 The SCOUT flies differently from other paramotors.

 Common paramotors fly straight at level flight if correctly designed.
 There should be no tendency to turn.
-If, however, the pilots squeezes the throttle to full power, the torque effect becomes stronger than compensation and the paraglider starts immediately roll to one side due to torque.
+If, however, the pilots squeezes the throttle to full power then the torque effect becomes stronger than compensation and the paraglider starts immediately roll to one side due to torque.
 The paraglider will turn to one side just as long the full power used.
 The paraglider will (without pilot’s input) only return to straight flight when the throttle comes down to level flight.